 Hyperchloremic acidosis is caused by the loss of too much sodium bicarbonate from the body, which can happen with severe diarrhea.

-Does diarrhea cause alkalosis?
+Can diarrhea cause metabolic alkalosis?

 Does vomiting and diarrhea cause metabolic acidosis or alkalosis?